ItsEthanH/ItsEthanH/README.md

     -   🥊 Kickboxing (Purple Belt)
     -   🥋 Brazilian Jiu-Jitsu (White Belt - still new!)
     -   💪 Calisthenics (PBs: BW Muscle Up/32.5kg Chinup/40kg Dip/110kg Squat)
 -   🌍 If I'm not training, I'm travelling.
-My most recent excursion was to **🇪🇸 Barcelona, Spain**
+My most recent excursion was to **🏝️ the Caribbean**
 -   🐕 If I'm not doing any of that, I'm a proud dog owner to Jet - my 9-year-old whippet